PH 201 Silver & Ink: Intro to Photo

 PH 232 Shadows & Time: Film Photo I

-PH 262 Light & Color: Digital Photo I
+PH 262 Digital Photo I: Light & Color

 The interaction of light and color is as essential to photography as it is to our perception of the world around us.
-Color photography was thus developed to simulate how we see, making it a medium where authentic reality and illusion often collide.
+Color photography was developed to simulate how we see, making it a medium where authentic reality and illusion often collide.
 This course introduces the fundamental techniques, aesthetics, and visual literacy of color image-making through digital cameras and printing processes.
-Through a series of thematic projects, students will learn proper exposure with DSLR-style digital cameras; effective file management; image adjustments and manipulation; and output for prints and screens.
+Through a series of thematic projects, students will learn proper exposure with DSLR and mirrorless cameras; effective file management; image adjustments and manipulation; and output for print and screen.
+Students will begin with image editing in Adobe Lightroom, and as the course progresses, learn the workflow handoff to Adobe Photoshop as an additional tool to refine images and manipulate imagery for expressive purposes.
 Students may work with their own cameras or check-out cameras through the department.

 PH 299 Special Topics in Photography